sinorga/MuranoCLI/README.markdown

 To aid with debugging, MrMurano has direct access to a solution's Keystore service.

+To see all of the keys in the current solution: `mr keystore`

 ### Timeseries

 To aid with debugging, MrMurano has direct access to a solution's Timeseries service.

 ### Sub-directories